 In Saint Faustina’s works 'trust’ denotes a lifelong attitude of man towards God which is conditioned by: faith, hope, love and, as regards the moral virtues: by humility and repentance.
 Therefore, this is an attitude of a child towards the loving father – the child entrusts himself to the father unconditionally.
 The attitude of trust towards God, which is mentioned in the Divine Mercy devotion, is neither a pious feeling nor intellectual acceptance of truths of faith, but it is a very concrete attitude which finds its expression in fulfilling God’s will – in the commandments, the obligations of our state in life and discerned inspirations of the Holy Spirit.
 A human being who trusts God knows that God’s will is mercy itself for him, therefore, he makes an effort to accept it and fulfil it with love in his life.

 As early as during her life, the Lord Jesus gave Sister Faustina an assurance that the image would draw many souls to God and that the Divine Mercy acts in souls through it (cf. Diary 1379).
-In 1938, in April she wrote in her 'Diary': Today I saw the glory of God which flows from the image.
-Many souls are receiving graces, although they do not speak of it openly.
-Even though it has met up with all sorts of vicissitudes, God is receiving glory because of it; and the efforts of Satan and of evil men are shattered and come to naught.
-In spite of Satan’s anger, the Divine Mercy will triumph over the whole world and will be worshiped by all souls (Diary 1789).
+In 1938, in April she wrote in her 'Diary’: “Today, I saw the glory of God that comes from this picture.
+Many souls are receiving graces, though they do not speak about them in public.
+Though the story of the picture has taken a winding path, God is being glorified through it, and the efforts of Satan and evil people are coming to naught.
+Despite Satan’s fury, Divine mercy will triumph over the whole world, and it will be worshipped by every soul” (Diary 1789).

 See also: Mercy » History of the Devotion to the Divine Mercy » Image